 Hypnotherapy and mindfulness

-“The best way to capture moments is to pay attention.
-This is how we cultivate mindfulness” - Jon Kabat-Zinn.
+As Jon Kabat-Zinn once said, “The best way to capture moments is to pay attention.
+This is how we cultivate mindfulness”.

 In other words, the process of becoming more mindful enables us to consciously consider our internal world and our responses to it, as well as how we respond to and interact with, our external world, and how we have developed those responses.
 In this way we become more aware of our habitual patterns of behaviour, the things we might tend to do or say, without due thought or consideration for their meaning, impact or consequences, not only on ourselves but also on the world around us.